serverlessworkflow/specification/specification.md

     invocation: My OIDC Auth
 ```

-Note that if multiple functions share the same `operation` value, and if one of them defines an [auth definition](#Auth-Definition) for resource access, then it should always be used to access said resource.
+Note that if multiple functions share the same `operation` path (*which is the first component of the operation value, located before the first '#' character*), and if one of them defines an [auth definition](#Auth-Definition) for resource access, then it should always be used to access said resource.
 In other words, when retrieving the resource of the function "MySecuredFunction2" defined in the following example, the "My Api Key Auth" [auth definition](#Auth-Definition) should be used, because the "MySecuredFunction1" has defined it for resource access.
 This is done to avoid unnecessary repetitions of [auth definition](#Auth-Definition) configuration when using the same resource for multiple defined functions.